Thomas Heatherwick: Vessel

+Vessel was closed to public access in 2021, after the fourth suicide in less than two years.
+After full-height steel mesh nets were installed on each level, news media reported in early 2024 that Vessel would reopen later that year, though the top level would remain closed.
+On October 21, 2024, Vessel reopened; initially, only the lowest two levels and parts of the upper levels were open to the public.

 Bund Finance Centre

 Heatherwick Studio collaborated with Fosters + Partners on the Bund Finance Centre (BFC) – a new mixed-use complex in Shanghai.
 The project is situated at the end of the Bund in Shanghai and envisioned as a connection point between the city's old town and the financial district.

 The plan includes two 180 m that combine offices, a boutique hotel and retail space.
 An arts and cultural centre is located at the centre of the scheme.
 Conceived as a platform for international exchange, the centre will feature art galleries and theatre spaces.
 The building is surrounded by an adaptable moving veil which reveals the stage on the balcony and views towards Pudong district.

 Google headquarters

 In 2015, Heatherwick Studio revealed that it was working on projects including the new Google Headquarters in Mountain View, California – in partnership with Bjarke Ingels Group (BIG).
 The project initially involved a series of dome-shaped buildings, but the project was revised later in 2016, with three buildings to be built in two different sites – one immediately adjacent to Googleplex, the other two smaller buildings a few blocks away.

 Heatherwick and BIG also collaborated on a design on a London headquarters at King's Cross for Google.
-The building, nicknamed the 'landscraper', includes a roof garden.
+The Google King's Cross building, nicknamed the 'landscraper', includes a roof garden.